timmayg/openssl/04-working_with_ec_key_pairs.md

 <br><br><br>

-<li>Create 256-bit Elliptic Curve Private Key</li>
+<li>Create 256-bit Elliptic Curve Private Key using NIST P-256</li>
-In the below examples we need to pipe the ecparam module output to the ec module.
+In the examples where we create a key we need to pipe the ecparam module output to the ec module.
 This is because the ecparam module writes parameter data to STDOUT.
+The ec module will take that output and properly write it to a key.
 <br>
 <code>openssl ecparam -genkey -name prime256v1 | openssl ec -out ec-256-private.key</code>
 <br><br>